 Before you can apply for the grant, you must hire an independent, SEAI-Registered Technical Advisor (grant aid of €200 is available for this).

-1. Conduct a BER assessment to determine your current HLI.
+1. Conduct BER assessment to determine current HLI

-2. Provide a detailed report outlining the required fabric upgrades (e.g., insulation, windows) to bring your HLI to the acceptable level.
+2. Provide detailed report on required fabric upgrades (insulation, windows) to achieve acceptable HLI

 Radiator and Cylinder Compatibility

-• Radiators: Since heat pumps work best at low flow temperatures (35°C to 45°C) versus a boiler's 70°C, your existing radiators may not be large enough to heat the rooms effectively.
-The Technical Advisor will assess your radiators.
+Radiators: Since heat pumps work best at low flow temperatures (35°C to 45°C) versus a boiler's 70°C, your existing radiators may not be large enough to heat the rooms effectively.
 You may need to install larger low-temperature radiators or opt for underfloor heating.

-• Hot Water Cylinder: You will almost certainly need to replace your hot water cylinder with one that has a larger surface area coil, designed to work efficiently with the heat pump's lower flow temperature.
-This replaces the need for costly and inefficient immersion heaters.
+Hot Water Cylinder: You will almost certainly need to replace your hot water cylinder with one that has a larger surface area coil, designed to work efficiently with the heat pump's lower flow temperature.

 How Much Do Heat Pumps Cost?